 What Kitchenware Is Made With Cast Iron?

-Skillets and frying pans are by far one of the most popular (don’t understand the difference between frying pans and skillets?
+Skillets and frying pans are by far some of the most popular (don’t understand the difference between frying pans and skillets?
 That’s okay, it’s thrown me through a loop before too!) but you’re likely to have spotted a few of those others before too.

 What Cast Iron is Used For And Why